The Odd Man trilogy: It's Dark Outside

 The characters of Rose and Swift were then given their own series, It's Dark Outside, which ran for two series in 1964 and 1965.
 The stories were edgy, with Barron's character frequently feeling repressed and confused by the turn of events, which often had him one step behind his superior's superior approach and attitude.
 Barron left at the end of series 1, to be replaced by Anthony Ainley in the role of Detective Sergeant Hunter.

 Mr Rose

 The third and final series in the trilogy was Mr Rose, and saw the title character enjoying retirement in Eastbourne.
 Rose attempted to write his memoirs but found himself being drawn into private detection instead.

-The theme tune for Mr Rose was by John Snow, and issued on a single as a cover version by Roy Budd on the Pye Records label in 1967.
+The theme tune for Mr Rose was by John Snow, and was issued on a single as a cover version by Roy Budd on the Pye Records label in 1967.
 A separate cover version was recorded on the album Time For TV by Brian Fahey and his Orchestra, on the Studio 2 Stereo label.
 John Snow's original recording was recorded by the De Wolfe mood music library, and is not commercially available.